Jacques Maroger: Training and early career

 Maroger published The Secret Formulas and Techniques of the Masters in 1948.
 When Maroger's book became available, Reginald Marsh drew on Maroger's book-jacket an airplane dropping an atomic bomb on the Maryland Art Institute, a reference to the controversy Maroger was causing in the local press over the abstract art versus realism debate.

 Maroger's formula and techniques have been studied by many modern painters who wish to obtain the paint quality of the Old Masters.
 The "secret formula" that Maroger devised during his lifetime included the main ingredient white lead.
 White lead when cooked into linseed oil acts as a drying agent, accelerating the polymerization of the oil film.

 Maroger claimed to have introduced to the modern day artist what the masters achieved centuries before in their paintings, a way to ensure permanence and color quality in oils without sacrificing fluid and subtle paint handling.
 Equipped with these formulas, the artist could once again blend his paint easily without losing control of his brush.
 The paint stays where it is applied and does not run off the panel.
 It dries very fast so that he can paint on the same areas the very next day, which speeds up painting.

 Frank Redelius, one of Maroger's protégés from the Baltimore Realists group, wrote a book that updates, builds upon and revises Jacques Maroger's research of the painting techniques and formulas of the Old Masters.
 Redelius was assisting Maroger with a revision of The Secret Formulas and Techniques of the Masters before Maroger's death in 1962.
 Frank Redelius' book, published in 2009, is titled The Master Keys: A Painter's Treatise On The Pictorial Technique Of Oil Painting.

 Critics of Maroger

-Maroger has been criticized by some modern writers on painting because of his bold claims about having found the secret formulas of the Masters.
+Maroger has been criticized by some modern writers on painting because of his bold assertions about having found the secret formulas of the Masters.
 The current proprietary Maroger's Medium is in fact the jelly-like medium also known as Megilp (Macgilp, McGuilp, etc.).
-This material, made by mixing heavy mastic varnish with a linseed oil that has been cooked to blackness with litharge or white lead, was introduced in the late 18th century and employed extensively during the 19th [and therefore is not, as claimed by some, of centuries old pedigree].
+This material, made by mixing heavy mastic varnish with a linseed oil that has been cooked to blackness with litharge or white lead, was introduced in the late 18th century and employed extensively during the 19th, and therefore is not of centuries-old pedigree.

 The archival quality of the medium itself is controversial in art circles, in part because its documented use dates back less than a century.
 This is from Michael Skalka, Conservation Administrator, National Gallery of Art, Washington, DC.: